 The notification letter is proof of approval as an ADT Provider Organization.
 It should be made available to Minnesota Managed Care Organizations, if requested as part of their enrollment process.
 The notification letter will include:

 - The time period of approval in relation to the Provider Type

-- Expiration of JACHO accreditation, DHS licensure, or he county contract associated with that provider organization.
+- Expiration of JACHO accreditation, DHS licensure, or the county contract associated with that provider organization.

-- Provider enrollment will require a copy of renewed annual ADT county contract.
+- MHCP Provider Eligibility and Compliance will require a copy of renewed annual ADT county contract.

 Please use form Adult Day Treatment – Contract Cover Sheet DHS-3868 (PDF) to submit the annual county contract.

 BHD will send a written notification to the Provider Organization Applicant with recommendations identifying the key factors to be addressed before they resubmit a new ADT Application.

 Step 6 – Required On-site Review of the Implementation of ADT

 New or expanding ADT Provider Organizations must schedule a Qualitative review with BHD within 6-12 months after being approved.
 Failure to schedule a Qualitative review will impact the approval of the ADT Provider organization and the ability to expand future ADT services or service locations.

 An on-site review may be conducted at new or expanded service locations and includes the following components: